instana/instana-grafana-datasource/CONTRIBUTING.md

 End-users can create visualizations in Grafana for metrics on snapshots.

 This plugin includes:
-- Jest for unit and integrationt testing
+- Jest for unit and integration testing
 - Mocks for testing and TypeScript typings to be able to compile the plugin.

 This plugin makes heavily use of the toolkit provided by Grafana to build a datasource.
 The following yarn run scripts are available